We’re transforming our Lamoni campus undergraduate tuition for 2024-25 to $19,950.

 DPTP8601 Neuromuscular Practice I - 2 s.h.

-This course introduces examination and management of movement disorders and neurological conditions stemming from central nervous system pathology, with emphasis on Parkinson's disease, multiple sclerosis, cerebral vascular accident, and traumatic brain injury.
+This course introduces examination and management of movement disorders and neurological conditions stemming from central nervous system pathology, with emphasis on traumatic and acquired brain injury, concussion management, and vestibular conditions.
 Application of the patient management clinical reasoning framework to build on the student’s critical reasoning strategies is integrated through use of clinical cases.
 Lab experiences develop patient-centered management skills and recovery-based treatment techniques built on neuroplasticity principles for patients with neurologic dysfunction.
 Use of lifelong learning skills is expected.
 Prerequisite: Successful completion of Trimester 2 courses

 DPTP8602 Neuromuscular Practice II - 3 s.h.

-This course advances examination, evaluation and management of specific movement disorders and neurological conditions stemming from central nervous system pathology, with emphasis on spinal cord, motor neuron diseases, cerebellar conditions, vestibular conditions, and other acquired or degenerative nervous disorders common to physical therapist practice.
+This course advances examination, evaluation and management of specific movement disorders and neurological conditions stemming from nervous system pathology.
+Emphasis is on spinal cord injury, Parkinson's Disease, Multiple Sclerosis, and other acquired, genetic, and degenerative nervous system disorders common to physical therapist practice.
 Application of the patient management clinical reasoning framework through clinical cases is used to strengthen students critical reasoning for developing comprehensive, patient-centered care plans for patients across the continuum of clinical practice settings.
 Lab experiences continue integration of critical reasoning for selection, performance and adaptation of examination and interventions skills for treatment and management of patients with neurologic diseases/conditions.
 Use of lifelong learning skills is expected.
-Prerequisite: Successful completion of Trimester 2 courses
+Prerequisite: Successful completion of Trimester 2 courses.

 DPTP8620 Cardiopulmonary Practice - 4 s.h.